7 Actions to Convert Random Social Selling Activities to Digital Selling

 - Generate an action plan for sellers to leverage their networks to gain more referral introductions.

-Once this strategy is in place, sellers will no longer use social media randomly.
+Once this digital selling strategy is in place, sellers will no longer use social media randomly.
 They will have a reason behind every engagement, reducing the likelihood they’ll end up watching crazy cat videos.

 Additionally, a definitive social selling strategy provides the perfect opportunity to effectively coach sellers on the best ways to leverage social media.
 For instance, you can share templates for connection requests with specific personas.
 Or you can teach them how to use Boolean search techniques to find prospects.A clearly defined #SocialSelling strategy ensures that your sellers maximize the potential of #SocialMedia to find, engage and connect with #prospects.
 Learn more from @LinkedInExpert. #DigitalSales #SellingWithLinkedIn Click To Tweet